barthouse/SecureCastleDoctrine/README.md

 This project will prototype a version of CastleDoctrine which restricts the house state observable on the game client to only that state that can be seen.

+Building CastleDoctring (the easy way) with Visual Studio 2017

+1. Open the solution SDL\VisualC\SDL.sln, build the solution.
+2. Open the solution build\vs\CastleDoctrine.sln, build the solution.

+Building CastleDoctrine (the hard way)

-What follows are some notes on building CastleDoctrine on Windows.
+What follows are some notes on building CastleDoctrine on Windows using MinGW

 Download minGW-get-setup.exe from
 https://sourceforge.net/projects/mingw/files/Installer/